codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 To register the zookeeper as service we need some script which can start,stop,restart our zookeeper server.
 I have kept one script with file name [zookeeper.sh](scripts/zookeeper.sh) in scripts folder to perform this.
 We will copy this script to our servers in the directory.
 You just need to update the KAFKA_ROOT_PATH in file with your path to kafka and then copy this file to /etc/init.d.
-Since this is script we need to give the executable permission on this using chmod so we will do it.
+Since this is script we need to give the executable permission on this using chmod.
 I have copied this file and edited with my kafka path in home directory, now we will copy to init.d directory.
 ```shell script
 ngupta@node1:~$ pwd
 /home/ngupta